Vera Buchanan: Tenure

 Serving as her husband's secretary during his five-year tenure, she was then won the special election to fill his seat after her husband died suddenly on April 27, 1951.
 Running as a Democrat and garnering roughly 62 percent of the vote to defeat Clifford W. Flegal in the July 24, 1951 special election, Buchanan won and was subsequently sworn in to the 82nd United States Congress on August 1 by Sam Rayburn, Speaker of the U.S. House of Representatives.
 Reelected to the 83rd and 84th United States Congresses, she served until her death in McKeesport at the age of 53.

 During her tenure, she served on the House Banking and Currency, Merchant Marine and Fisheries, and Public Works committees, but resigned from the Merchant Marine Committee in 1952 in order to devote more energy to the other two committee roles.
 She was supported in her efforts by her daughter Jane Buchanan, who served as her secretary.

 Safe, affordable housing and affordable groceries for working people became two of her priorities, as did flood protection initiatives for her district.
 During one speech on the floor of the U.S. House, she pressed her colleagues to understand that American families "should have a chance to live in decent housing," adding that safe, stable housing "is one of the most important factors in a child's environment."

-Illness, death and interment
+Illness

 During her third and final term in Congress, Buchanan was diagnosed with terminal cancer.
 Initially committed to working from her hospital bed at the Bethesda Naval Hospital when she received the diagnosis in June 1955, she continued to do so until she was forced by her failing health to move closer to home.
 Hospitalized for the final three months of her life at the McKeesport Hospital, she continued working for much of that time until she finally died on November 26, 1955.

+Death and burial

 The first female member of Congress ever to die while still serving, she was buried at the Mount Vernon Cemetery in Elizabeth, Pennsylvania.